mjteo95/GEO1003-Shared_Notes/README.md

 You can look at the chapter [`docs/chapters/example`](docs/chapters/example) to see how the notes should be organized.

+If you don't know Markdown, you can look at the section [**Example/Markdown Basics**](https://zokszy.github.io/GEO1003-Shared_Notes/chapters/example/markdown_basics/) in the notes for a small introduction.

 ## How it works

 The PDF versions are built using Pandoc and the website version is built using MkDocs.